Campervan depreciation – how much will my RV sell for?

 Our advice is to look after your camper, choose a fuel that will keep it clean and hold its value – and enjoy it to the max.
 If you own a diesel campervan now, it might be worth looking to trade it in soon while the market is still buoyant.
 But don’t leave it too late.
 As charges and taxes go up for diesel and the roll-out of low emissions zones accelerate, owners will feel the pinch and feel the need to sell.

 At some point the number of sellers will far outweigh that of buyers and resale values will drop sharply – to the point many will not be able to sell.
-This date is not far off and what you buy now will, in all likelihood be affected near the end of your ownership – which is a sobering thought.
+This date is not far off and what you buy now will, in all likelihood be affected near the end of your ownership by this trend – which is a sobering thought.
 Though 2028 may feel like a while away, it is not in campervan years.
 Hybrid is a good bet.
 Electric will soon be the better one.

 Appendix – the stats